miller2590/DataStructures/README.md

   - [queue.py](StacksAndQueues/queue.py): A script demonstrating a queue implementation.

 - [Trees](Trees): This folder contains implementations of tree data structures in Python.
 It includes:

   - [binarySearchTree.py](Trees/binarySearchTree.py): A script demonstrating a binary search tree implementation.

+- [Graphs](Graphs): This folder contains implementations of graph data structures in Python.
+It includes:
+  - [undirectedGraph.py](Graphs/undirectedGraph.py): A script demonstrating an undirected graph implementation.

 ## Usage